 - Horizontal Gaze Nystagmus

 Any other tests used are not standardized and therefore should not carry weight in court.
-Contact a Denver criminal attorney for more information about theses tests.
+Contact a Denver criminal attorney at Hebets and McCallin for more information about these tests.

 The three SFSTs used in Colorado, while having a good ability to predict a BAC of .10%, are not foolproof.
 Many factors affect an individual’s ability to adequately perform SFSTs including but not limited to road conditions, weather conditions, physical disabilities, proper administration of the tests and other drugs or medications.